TheTexta/obsidian-main/Biology/The tree of life.md

 ##### Problems with the tree
 - If a tree is based on ~100 [[gene|genes]], it may not represent the evolutionary history of the other ~2000 genes in a typical [[prokaryote|prokaryotic]] [[genome]]
-- Horizontal processes (such as [[endosymbiotic theory|endosymbiosis]]) are not easily represented by a vertical tree.
+- Horizontal processes (such as [[endosymbiotic theory|endosymbiosis]] a form of [[horizontal gene transfer|HGT]]) are not easily represented by a vertical tree.
 Cross branch interactions not properly depicted on a tree diagram.